-When you're promised a "rate lock" from the lender, it means that you are guaranteed to keep a certain interest rate over a certain number of days for your application process.
-This saves you from getting through your whole application process and learning at the end that the interest rate has gone up.
+When you are promised a "rate lock" from your lender, it means that you are guaranteed to keep a specific interest rate over a certain number of days while you work on the application process.
+This prevents you from working through your entire application process and learning at the end that the interest rate has risen higher.

-In addition to going with the shorter lock period, there are more ways you may be able to score the best rate.
-The bigger the down payment, the lower the interest rate will be, since you will have more equity from the start.
-You could opt to pay points to improve your interest rate for the loan term, meaning you pay more up front.
-One strategy that makes financial sense for some is to pay points to reduce the interest rate over the term of the loan.
-You are paying more initially, but you'll come out ahead, especially if you keep the loan for a long time.
+There are other ways to get a better rate, besides choosing a shorter rate lock period.
+The larger down payment you can pay, the better your interest rate will be, since you will have more equity from the beginning.
+You can pay points to bring down your rate over the term of the loan, meaning you pay more up front.
+One strategy that makes financial sense for some is to pay points to bring the rate down over the life of the loan.
+You'll pay more initially, but you'll save money, especially if you don't refinance early.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.